 About First Star

-At the University of Miami, the Academy is the result of a partership with First Star, a national organization dedicated to improving the lives of foster children through innovative college preparatory programs, and Our Kids of Miami-Dade/Monroe.
+At the University of Miami, the Academy is the result of a partership with First Star, a national organization dedicated to improving the lives of foster children through innovative college preparatory programs, and Citrus Family Care Network.

 First Star partners with universities and child welfare agencies throughout the country to make a long-term investment in foster youth and change the course of their lives, from abuse and neglect to academic achievement and self-sufficiency.
 The Academies are the country’s only long-term programs for high school foster youth that include both four immersive residential summers on a university campus, and monthly sessions during each school year.
 The First Star Academies currently serve approximately 350 youth across thirteen campuses like the University of Miami.